dhanushuUzumaki/100-days-of-code/log.md

 **Today's Progress**: Attended AWS Innovate: Machine Learning conference.
 Learned a lot of interesting things possible through aws.

 **Thoughts**: The simplicity they provide in terms of infrastructure is just amazing.
 Hoping to learn a lot more.

+### Day 52: Feb-23-18 Friday
+**Today's Progress**: followed acloudguru's videos and played around with s3 and also with css variables.

+**Thoughts**: High fever, so these are the only things I was able to do.
+Hoping the fever goes by tomorrow and things get back to normal.